brainpy/BrainPy/README.rst

   native NumPy codes (many functions are also written in c++) are much faster than the `so called` accelerated codes.
-- Finally, just because of highly dependence on code generation, a lot of garbage (such as the compiled files and the link files) is left after code running.
-In `Brain2`, such annoying rubbish can even accumulate to several GB.
+- Finally, just because of highly dependence on code generation, a lot of garbage (such as the compiled files and the link files) is left after code running, and users are hard to debug the defined models, making the model coding much more limited and difficult.

 Therefore, ``NumpyBrain`` wants to provide a highly flexible and efficient SNN simulation framework for Python users.
 It endows the users with the fully data/logic flow control.
 The